-- Note that depth dose data for radiation therapy beams is usually tabulated for square fields.
+- Note that depth dose data for radiation therapy beams are usually tabulated for square fields.
 However, the majority of applications in radiotherapy require rectangular or irregularly shaped fields.
 Therefore, semiempirical methods have been developed to relate central axis beam data for square and rectangular fields.
 These involve the use of equivalent squares and area/perimeter values.
 But, these methods do not apply for the cases of off-axis points and for irregular (blocked) fields.

 - Thus, in order to relate tabulated data for off-axis and irregular fields, we turn, most commonly to the Clarkson/Cunningham method.
 This method is based on the principle that the scattered component of the depth dose (which depends on field size and shape) can be calculated separately from the primary component which is independent of the field size and shape.
 We, therefore, may split TAR into two components: one representing the primary component of the beam, independent of field size and shape, and the other representing the scattered component of the beam, dependent on field size and shape (as represented by the following equation):

 - The idea behind this technique is that we cannot refer to our tabulated data for TAR values directly (including both primary and scatter air ratios) for these irregularly blocked fields.

 - It may be worth noting here that we can return to depth dose data then by recalling the following relationship:

 - SSD - is equal to the SSD in the %DD setup